*WHAT DO YOU THINK?

 3. Verses 2–3 say there’s no speech or words, but their voice goes out through all the earth.
 What do you think this means?

 4. Verses 4–6 say the sun has an “excitement” about going through the sky each day to show off God’s awesomeness.
-It’s like a new husband jumping out of bed the morning after his honeymoon starts.
+It’s like a great athlete eager to run a race.
 What does this tell you about the way God has built his creation?

 5. Read Psalm 19:7–9.
 What do these verses say about the truth of God’s word?

 6. How are God’s creation and God’s word similar?